astronomer/airflow-provider-sample/README.md

 ### Building Provider Package

-Most of what you need is included in `setup.py` and ready to customize, but you are also able to use a `setup.cfg` if you prefer going that route.
+Most of what you need is included in `setup.py` and ready to customize.
+You may use `setup.cfg` as a valid alternative.

 ### Provider Readmes